-CONS / Encrypting and decrypting files takes some time.
+Cons / Encrypting and decrypting files take some time.

-VERDICT / SensiGuard is more difficult encryption software to use than most, but it offers some good security features.
+Verdict / SensiGuard is more difficult encryption software to use than most programs, but it offers some good security features.

 This software performed the encryption and decryption of files the most slowly out of all the encryption software we tested.
-File compression is automatic when you encrypt files, so when we began encrypting our 63 test files, which totaled 128MB, SensiGuard had us waiting for nearly seven minutes while it encrypted and compressed the files.
-Once the process finished, we were rewarded with a compressed file that only saved us 4MB.
+File compression is automatic when you encrypt files, so when we began encrypting our 63 test files, which total 128MB, SensiGuard had us waiting a lengthy seven minutes while it encrypted and compressed the files.
+Once the process finished, however, we were rewarded with a compressed file that saved us 4MB of hard drive space.

-You can email encrypted files to a recipient or store your encrypted files online, on flash drives, external drives, CDs or DVDs.
-However, you or your recipient needs to have SensiGuard installed on the device used to open the encrypted files – along with the password or the key.
+You can email encrypted files to a recipient or store your encrypted files online or on flash drives, external drives or CDs.
+However, you or your recipient needs to have SensiGuard installed on the device used to open the encrypted files, along with the password or the key.
 This can get a bit costly since SensiGuard only gives you one license with its base encryption package.
 For a better value check out Secure IT that is a comparable program and comes with three licenses for about $20 more.